OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

-# Lab 17: Using Microsoft Graph to manage groups and users
+# Microsoft Graph to manage groups and users

-## What you'll learn
 In this lab, you will create an ASP.NET MVC application that uses the Microsoft Graph client SDK to create a basic group manangement experience.
 It will search for groups in your tenant's directory, show their members, and get more member details including photo.
 In a bonus excercise you can also learn how to add more users to a group (through a people picker) and remove users from a group.

 ## Prerequisites
-1. Visual Studio 2015 with Update 1
-2. The Graph AAD Auth v1 Started Project template installed
-3. An administrator account for an Office 365 tenant.
+1. An administrator account for an Office 365 tenant.
 This is required because you'll be using the client credentials of a pre-registered application that's configured to request admin-level permissions.

-## Step 1: Create a new project using Graph AAD Auth v1 Started Project template
+## Exercise 1: Create a new project using Graph AAD Auth v1 Started Project template
 In this first step, you will create a new ASP.NET MVC project using the **Graph AAD Auth v1 Start Project** template.